Key takeaways

 Each template includes its own guide for getting started that walks me through how to adapt the board for my team’s use, which reduces setup time while preserving the logic behind automation patterns.

-The AI-ready boards integrate deeply with monday’s AI Blocks and automations.
+The AI-ready boards integrate with monday’s AI Blocks and automations.
 For example, the creative processes template automatically generates a task summary and creative brief based on input text, and the support ticket template analyzes incoming issues to categorize urgency and sentiment and suggest a reply.
 These templates leverage AI columns that perform actions such as summarizing text or detecting sentiment.

 monday shifts the focus from building workflows to tailoring proven AI templates for specific use cases, allowing me to apply consistent logic across recurring processes.